-If you read our last blog about the Pirate Funnel (wait, you didn’t?) you should know that the very first thing that has to be clear in your growth hacker mind is what your North Star Metric will be.
+The North Star Metric can be your way to find growth for a company.
+If you read our last blog about the Pirate Funnel (wait, you didn’t?), you should know that the very first thing that has to be clear in your growth hacker mind, is what your North Star Metric will be.

-1. What is the NSM?
+1. What is the North Star Metric?

 If you ended up here, chances are you already have a (vague) idea of what a North Star Metric is.
 We think the name really says it all: it’s the one, ultimate metric that clearly defines the overall performance of a company.
 This number is the best reflection of the value delivered by your company.

 Profit is what you get from your customers, a north star is what you give them.

 The following examples showcase how more famous companies have defined their NSM.

 - Picnic (grocery delivery): ‘Monthly groceries delivered on time’

 - Hubspot: ‘Active teams per week’